 If you work at an organization with more than 60 employees, please ask your employer to cover the full cost of this training.
 If there’s anything that would help you make the request, please let us know.

 We know that this might be a new way of looking at things.
 Please reach out to firstname.lastname@example.org if you have any questions.

 Ideal applicants come from all walks of life—we welcome everyone from data practitioners looking to sharpen their skills, to complete beginners who are passionate about organizing.
 Here are some attributes shared by all our applicants:

 Technical Aptitude: Whether you have experience working directly with data or not, we are interested in organizers who are able to pick up new technical skills quickly and proficiently.
 If you like spreadsheets and lists, or investigating innovative ways of organizing, you may be a good fit.

 Organizing Insight: You don’t need to be a professional politico, but we’re looking for applicants with experience doing organizing work on the ground.
 That work can be tied to grassroots, electoral, and/or issue organizing.
 We seek to support organizers who are currently part of an organizing effort or are seeking to build one.

 Dedication to Inclusive Politics and Intersectional Solutions: At re:power, we center race, class, gender and sexuality across all our trainings—it’s part of our practice of inclusive politics.
 We encourage organizers to be open to new ideas regarding inclusive politics, especially from their fellow organizers who will reflect our diverse communities.

-You will need a technological device capable of connecting to the Internet, using Google Sheets, and downloading data.
-Windows machines, Macs and Unix boxes all welcome.
-We will be using Zoom and request that whenever possible, you turn on the video function.
+You will need a technological device capable of connecting to the Internet and downloading files.
+Windows, Macs and Unix computers all welcome.

 If you have any questions, please reach out to email@example.com.